 I wonder if other expats have these concerns, or if it’s just another case of me being a little off-kilter.

 Anyhow, I guess that’s one more thing I can check off my to-do list.
 Sadly, I think I’ve added about a dozen things to that same list in the last week…

-(And for those counting, there are only 104 days remaining until I’m an unemployed bum–and only 71 of those days are actually working days.
+(And for those counting, only 104 days are remain until I’m an unemployed bum – and only 71 of those days are actually working days.
 Yay, me!)

 ** Apologies again to UK family and friends; the term socialised health care is just what we use state-side to describe government-supplied care and in no way means I think you’re all socialists.